-- Their industry was becoming a commodity, and they had to find a way to either disrupt the industry or create a new spend category.
+- Their industry was becoming a commodity, and they had to find a way to either disrupt it or create a new spending category.

 - The competition was already gaining on their last big idea.

-- Growth started plateauing and they needed to decide whether to organically grow or acquire.
+- Growth started plateauing, and they needed to decide whether to grow or acquire organically.

-Experiencing similar threats, you read up on any and all information on how to disrupt the industry and the best ways to create a go to market strategy.
-You don’t know exactly how to get started with such a huge undertaking.
-All the while, the shadows are growing taller on the wall of innovation.
-These shadows are darkened with fear, avoidance, indecision, past failures, and the desire to analyze to the point of motionless.
+Experiencing similar threats, you read up on any and all information on how to disrupt the industry and the best ways to create a go-to-market strategy.
+You don’t know how to start with such a huge undertaking.
+All the while, the shadows are growing taller on the innovation wall.
+These shadows are darkened with fear, avoidance, indecision, past failures, and the desire to analyze to the point of motion.
 Sound familiar?

-Successful leaders inspire the team who can bring the ‘next big thing’ to life, but it is hard to inspire when you A) Don’t yet know what the next big thing is and B) Are not sure how to even get there.
-When you have a framework by which you can methodically yet creatively look at your business with your team and develop potential Winning Moves to test and implement, you can cast light on the shadows and start executing.
+Successful leaders inspire the team who can bring the ‘next big thing’ to life, but it is hard to inspire when you A) Don’t yet know what the next big thing is and B) Are unsure how even to get there.
+When you have a framework by which you can methodically yet creatively look at your business with your team and develop potential Winning Moves 3-5 year strategic growth plans to test and implement, you can cast light on the shadows and start executing.

 Here are some tips and messages that have worked for me in helping executive teams innovate: